timofeysie/drf-two/README.md

         return Response(serializer.data)
 ```

-Now with the server running refresh the preview window and the JSON user list is returned.
+Now the JSON user list is returned.

-Time to update dependencies, git add, commit and push all the changes to GitHub.
+Update dependencies, git add, commit and push all the changes to GitHub.

 ## Populating Serializer ReadOnly Field using dot notation